 Consider Deep Pack Barns for Cow Comfort and Manure Management

-Small dairy farm operators may soon be confronted by the prohibition of winter spreading of manure.
-Any farmer looking to update their barns should consider a design that can accommodate a deep bedded pack (DBP) system.
+Small dairy farm operators may soon be faced with the prohibition of winter spreading of manure.
+Any farmer considering updating their barns should consider a style of barn that would provide manure storage plus animal comfort, and may be eligible for government assistance.
+That style of barn is a deep bedded pack (DBP) system.

 Vermont Pack Barns Show Results

-Deep bedded pack barns have been used in Vermont since the state prohibited winter spreading of manure in 1995.
-During a visit to Jack Lazor’s organic Butterworks Farm in Westfield, VT, in January, I observed the pack’s effects on cow comfort.
-The pack at Jack Lazor’s registered a cozy 80 degrees F.
+DBP barns have been used in Vermont since the state prohibited winter spreading of manure in 1995.
+A visit to some of these barns in January showed how the pack impacts cow comfort.
+The pack at Jack Lazor’s organic Butterworks Farm in Westfield, VT, registered a cozy 80 degrees F.

 This past summer I visited Jack’s farm again.
 The 350-acre farm was established in 1979 making door-to-door deliveries of its own yogurt and cottage cheese.
 Today the farm includes its own granary, yogurt and cheesemaking with product distribution throughout Vermont and New Hampshire.